yzfneo/yzfneo.github.io/_posts/2025-09-20-us-history-guide.md

 ## Colonial Period (1600-1775)

 ### 1607: Founding of Jamestown, first permanent English settlement
 In 1607, the English founded Jamestown in Virginia, the first permanent settlement in English North America.
-Established by the Virginia Company, it served as the capital of the Colony of Virginia and played a key role in tobacco cultivation, despite early hardships from disease and conflicts with Native Americans.
+Established by the Virginia Company with 104 settlers, it served as the capital of the Colony of Virginia and played a key role in tobacco cultivation, despite early hardships from disease and conflicts with Native Americans.

 **Key Figures:** John Smith, Pocahontas
-**Major Events:** "Starving time" 1609-1610, 30% died; Introduction of tobacco 1612
+**Population Impact:** Started with 104 settlers; "Starving time" 1609-1610 reduced population by 80% to ~60 survivors **Economic Impact:** Tobacco exports grew from 2,300 pounds in 1616 to over 1.5 million pounds by 1638 **Major Events:** "Starving time" 1609-1610, Introduction of tobacco 1612

 ### 1620: Pilgrims arrive at Plymouth Rock
 In 1620, the Pilgrims, a group of English Separatists seeking religious freedom, arrived at Plymouth Rock in present-day Massachusetts aboard the Mayflower.
 They established Plymouth Colony, which became a model for future New England settlements and celebrated modern Thanksgiving.